Secure SSH Connection to Prevent Brute Force Attacks

 Enable fail2ban

-# Start fail2ban sudo systemctl start fail2ban # Enable on boot sudo systemctl enable fail2ban # Check status sudo systemctl status fail2ban # View banned IPs sudo fail2ban-client status sshd
+Bash1# Start fail2ban 2sudo systemctl start fail2ban 3 4# Enable on boot 5sudo systemctl enable fail2ban 6 7# Check status 8sudo systemctl status fail2ban 9 10# View banned IPs 11sudo fail2ban-client status sshd

 🆘 Troubleshooting